SAMisRUDE/SAMisRUDE-socials/README.md

-# SAMisRUDE-socials
+# SAMisRUDE's Socials Webpage
-Well well well, aren't you a nosey bugger. :P jk it's cool, nice to see you here.
+Well well well, aren't you a nosey bugger. :P jk, it's nice to see you here.
+Yep, this is where my socials webpage lives.